 \section{Quantum codes from duadic constacyclic codes}

 In this section, we construct a new infinite family of quantum codes from duadic constacyclic codes over $\F_4$.
 The simple and elegant mathematical structure of duadic constacyclic codes makes it easier to analyze and understand the structure of such quantum codes.
 We also establish a square root-type minimum distance lower bound for the quantum codes within this family.
 A similar square root bound was previously discussed in \cite{blackford2, karbaski} for classical duadic constacyclic codes with $|X|>0$, although we show that it is not stated accurately.
-The square root bound is only applicable to bound the ``minimum odd-like weight" of these codes and does not generally bound the minimum distance of odd-like duadic codes.
+Such square root minimum distance lower bound is only applicable to bound the ``minimum odd-like weight" of these codes and does not generally bound the minimum distance of odd-like duadic codes.

 Furthermore, we prove that our family of quantum codes encompasses infinite subclasses of degenerate quantum codes with interesting properties.
-The quantum codes provided in this section give a generalization of the class of quantum codes presented in \cite[Section IV]{aly2006}, which has a constant dimension of one, i.e. a single logical qubit is encoded.
-We also discuss a method of extending splittings of smaller length codes to a splitting for a larger length duadic codes, and discuss properties of quantum duadic codes that are constructed this way.
+The quantum codes provided in this section give a generalization of the class of quantum codes presented in \cite[Section IV]{aly2006}, which has a constant dimension of one, i.e. only a single logical qubit is encoded.
+We also discuss a method for extending splittings of shorter-length codes to create splittings for longer-length duadic codes.
+Additionally, we examine the properties of quantum duadic codes constructed using this method.
 We also demonstrate numerical examples of quantum codes with good parameters that lie within this family.

-To begin, we provide some properties of duadic constacyclic codes.
+To begin, we first provide some properties of duadic constacyclic codes.
 The proof closely follows from that of duadic cyclic codes, when $X=\{0\}$, \cite[Theorems 4.3.17, 6.1.3, 6.4.2, 6.4.3]{Huffman}, and we omit certain details.
-Let $n$ be a positive odd integer, $a\in \F_4^\ast$, and $(X,S_1,S_2)$ be a splitting of $\Omega_a$.
+Let $n$ be a positive odd integer, $a\in \F_4^\ast$, and $(X,S_1,S_2)$ be a non-trivial splitting of $\Omega_a$.
 Let $C$ and $D$ be odd-like and even-like duadic $a$-constacyclic codes of length $n$ over $\F_4$ with the defining sets $S_1$ and $S_1\cup X$, respectively.
 The {\em minimum odd-like weight} of $C$ (with respect to $X$) is defined by